-Democracy is (still) the solution
+Democracy is the solution for Egypt

 By Khaled Diab